 Step 4: Promote your Presale to a Targeted Audience via Email

-Your email list is full of people who are already fans of yours, and you’ve already provided them with a lot of high quality content.
-We are targeting this audience because they like you and they are going to be more forgiving as you work out your presale kinks.
+Your email list is full of people who are already fans of yours, and you’ve already provided them with a lot of high-quality content.
+We are targeting this audience because they like you and they’ll be more forgiving as you work out your presale kinks.